group-59/lens_v0.0.1/README.md

-the text virsion should always be included in the project lens-text-virsion       is a file that has the text vision
+the text version should always be included in the project lens-text-virsion       is a folder that has the text vision

 there are three main files listed seedgen.py              group-95 nine
 Rseed.py                ld98 is working on
-filehash.py             janeSero3 is working on making it work
+filehash.py             janeZero is working on making it work

 generated file that should be encrypted 'seedgen.txt' and singed with the partial hash from the sha256